 Cash Flow Forecasting

 It is a CFO’s responsibility to make sure the company can pay its obligations, achieve its business goals and fund its growth objectives.
-This calls for planning, analysis and a solid cash flow forecast.
+This calls for planning, analysis and solid cash flow forecasting.

 A cash flow forecast, or cash flow projection, forms the basis of a firm’s near-term financial processes as well as its long-term stability.
 Forecasting incoming cash enables a business to plan and manage cash outflows and maintain solvency.
 In addition, cash flow projections underlie a firm’s capital structure, asset valuations and strategic planning processes.